 - The following programs will need to be installed manually or at the IT Help Center:

 - Microsoft Office (IT Help Center must help with install)

-New computer quote requests can be made via online Request a Computer or Printer Quote.
+New Apple computer quote requests can be made via online ServiceNow.

 New computer quotes should include: